cscie114/csci-e-114-final-project-CrimsonCoder42/README.md

 I am an avid outdoorsman and bushcrafter 2 years ago in the middle of the pandemic I did the Colorado Trail.
 I am currently training for the PCT this summer, and usually go out for a week at a time with basically a pack and what I can carry.

 This project will be an evolution of past projects to give me what I need when I'm on the trail.
 Step one will be the standard finding and listing from NPS.
 In this project however I have combined it with the national weather service so I can get the weather for any park.
-Then submiting my name, email, and number will give me both email and text for severe weather alerts.
+Then submitting my name, email, and number will give me both email and text for severe weather alerts.
 I have found this to be very much needed on remote trails.
 Sometimes you will get a signal but not enough for data but enough for a text message.
-Then sometimes you will get a wifi signal but no txt messaging ability.
+Then sometimes you will get a wifi signal but no text messaging ability.

 # Project Requirements